tayeblagha/Guide/README.md

 After install, make sure to run `joe u`.
 This will download all `.gitignore` files in `~/joe-data/` folder.
 ### Shortcut
  api (short for api-server)
  cm (short for configmap)
-    crd (short for custom resource definition)
-    dep (short for deployment)
-    etcd (short for distributed key-value store used by Kubernetes) ns (short for namespace)
+ crd (short for custom resource definition) dep (short for deployment) etcd (short for distributed key-value store used by Kubernetes) ns (short for namespace) pvc (short for persistent volume claim) svc (short for service)
-    node (short for Kubernetes node)
-    pvc (short for persistent volume claim)
-    svc (short for service)

 ### Option 2: From source